-Demonstrate how to use a saw and miter box safely by cutting two wood strips 4" long using a piece from the Facilitator's Kit.
+Demonstrate how to use a saw, miter box and clamp safely by cutting two wood strips 4" long using a piece from the Facilitator's Kit and the miter jig.
 Show how two green cardboard corners secure the wood at 90° using a SMALL amount of wood glue.
 The sheet from which gusset corners are cut can be used as a 90° template.
 It's best to have this sample cut and glued prior to the workshop.